MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Paging Data

-Like `Filter`, the `Take` and `Drop` combinators can be used to choose elements from its input stream: `Drop` is used to skip over input, while `Take` ignores output past a particular point.
+Like `Filter`, the `Take` and `Drop` combinators can be used to choose elements from an input: `Drop` is used to skip over input, while `Take` ignores input past a particular point.

     void[OneTo(9) >> Drop(3) >> Take(3)]
     #=>